 The Estate at Scotney Castle

 The Scotney Castle estate is ready for exploring.
-Our ancient parkland and Wealden woodlands are crisscrossed by way marked routes and fantastic views.
+Our ancient parkland and Wealden woodlands are criss-crossed by way marked routes and fantastic views.
 Perfect for picnics, scenic walks and mini-adventures.

 780 acres to explore

 The Scotney Castle estate has a long and varied history.
-Our grade one listed parkland, full of magnificent veteran trees, shows its association with a formal dwelling for over 1000 years, and offers great views of the old castle, garden and mansion.
+Our grade 1 listed parkland, full of magnificent veteran trees, shows its association with a formal dwelling for over 1000 years, and offers great views of the old castle, garden and mansion.
 Sussex cattle have been a proud feature of the landscape since Victorian times but sheep have been grazed for even longer.
 Our woodlands are characteristic of the Wealden landscape and cover 300 acres of our estate.
 They boast connections with wood-pasture, charcoal production and the once lucrative hop industry.
 Our tenant farmer still grows, picks and dries hops at Little Scotney Farm.

 The estate can also be explored through a guided walk.
 Volunteers lead walks throughout the week and highlight the seasonal variations and otherwise unnoticed aspects of our magnificent estate.
-So if you fancy putting your boots in the car then you would be more than welcome to join us.
+So if you fancy putting your boots in the car, then you would be more than welcome to join us.